CIP/AAP Online Application Form - NOW CLOSED

 YES, all organizations in receipt of CIP/AAP funding are required to, voluntarily and without reminders, submit a RDCK Final Financial Report by June 30th of the year following receipt of funding using the 2020 RDCK Final Financial Report.
 It is expected that proposals funded in 2020 be completed by June 30, 2021 at which time a final financial report is due.

 An intact Final Financial Report must be completed in its entirety.
 The report MUST include the GST declaration; financial statement information outlining the revenue and expense activity of funded project; and copies of receipts/invoices that demonstrate how the total amount of CIP/AAP funding was utilized by the organization.
 Please submit as one pdf file by email and submissions via third party websites such as ICloud, Google, etc. are not accepted at this time.

-Organizations with outstanding or incomplete Project Financial Reports as of December 31st will not be eligible for 2020 CIP/AAP funding consideration or future consideration until the outstanding or incomplete final financial report has been submitted to and approved by the RDCK.
+Organizations with outstanding or incomplete will not be eligible for 2020 CIP/AAP funding consideration or future consideration until the outstanding or incomplete final financial report has been submitted to and approved by the RDCK.
 If you are unsure of your organization's project status please contact the RDCK as soon as possible for clarification.

-Please direct all CIP/AAP program inquires to Judy Madelung at 250-352-8170 or email firstname.lastname@example.org, thank you.
+Please direct all CIP/AAP program inquires to the Grants Coordinator at 250-352-8170 or email firstname.lastname@example.org.